Antidepressant Addiction Treatment in New Jersey - Garden State Treatment Center

 Contrary to popular belief, not all antidepressants are created equal or can be used to treat the same issue.
 Different antidepressants target your brain in unique ways, each leading to distinctive results.

 Here’s another interesting fact: there are both old and novel antidepressants.
-In this section, we focus mainly on the newer ones as few doctors continue to describe old antidepressants (like MAOIs).
+In this section, we focus mainly on the newer ones as few doctors continue to prescribe old antidepressants (like MAOIs).
 That’s mainly because of their risky side effects and high potential for overdose.

 Note: The following types of antidepressants are known as reuptake inhibitors (RIs).
 They ‘inhibit’ the brain’s natural process of ‘reuptake’ or reabsorption of neurotransmitters after they’re released.
 By inhibiting their reuptake, these neurotransmitters stay in your system longer.